Are you looking for a job and want to prepare for your next interview? You should be familiar with STAR interview questions.

 STAR method stands for Situation, Task, Action, and Result.
 This approach allows candidates to describe their perspective on a particular situation in the past.

-The STAR interview format also helps employers assess the performance capabilities of a job seeker in more detail than traditional interview questions would allow.
+The STAR interview format also helps employers assess the performance capabilities of a job seeker in more detail than traditional questions would allow.
 It helps identify those who will be successful in their role by giving them insight into how a candidate has handled challenges in the past.

 Using the STAR interview questions, the interviewer will ask the candidate to describe a difficult situation they have encountered in their past work experience.
 Subsequently, they must describe what action was undertaken to resolve the situation, and what the outcome was.